mostlycached/schema/docs/_posts/2025-12-09-nyc-subway-musique-concrete.md

 This is the *Found Sounds* edition—all music made from processed subway recordings.
 There's also an [A Cappella edition](/updates/2025/12/09/nyc-subway-acappella/) using only human voice.
 Same variations, different sonic frame.

+*You may already know variations we haven't imagined.
+The subway you ride is not the subway we rendered—yours has different light, different strangers, different gravity.
+The platform where you wait is more specific than our platform.
+That specificity is yours to carry.
+What variation lives in your commute that we couldn't have guessed?*

 **Tracks**: Packed Car · Stalled Train · Silent Car · First Day · Last Day · Driver · Descent · Doors Closing · Existenz · Dream Commute

 [🎧 Listen on Bandcamp](https://72rooms.bandcamp.com/album/doors-closing-found-sounds)